tmichoel/causal-inference-short-course/README.md

 ### Run Julia and instantiate (precompile) this project

 > [!IMPORTANT]
-> This step needs to be executed only one.
+> This step needs to be executed only once.
 It is the only time-consuming step and it is recommended to do this **before the start of the course**!

 The repository code base uses [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named